PhotoboothProject/photobooth/README.md

 # Photobooth v3

-A Photobooth web interface for Raspberry Pi and Windows.
+A Photobooth web interface for Linux and Windows.

-Photobooth was initially developped by Andre Rinas, you can find his source [here](https://github.com/andreknieriem/photobooth).
+Photobooth was initially developped by Andre Rinas to use on a Raspberry Pi, you can find his source [here](https://github.com/andreknieriem/photobooth).

 **This is my personal Photobooth fork with a lot of extras and improvements.**
 _(The full changelog can be found inside [the Photobooth Wiki](https://github.com/andi34/photobooth/wiki/changelog).)_